Howard County Library System Designated Five-Star Library System

 Grimm + Parker Architects Win Wintergreen Award for HCLS Charles E. Miller Branch & Historical Center

-Kudos to Grimm + Parker Architects, the architects of HCLS’ Charles E. Miller Branch & Historical Center, for receiving the 2012 Wintergreen Award for Community Impact, sponsored by the U.S. Green Building Council, Maryland Chapter.
+2012 – Grimm + Parker Architects, the architects of HCLS’ Charles E. Miller Branch & Historical Center, won the 2012 Wintergreen Award for Community Impact, sponsored by the U.S. Green Building Council, Maryland Chapter.

 The new Miller Branch was a collaborative visioning effort between the Grimm + Parker team, Howard County Library System, and the Howard County Historical Society.
 The two-story building, which opened in December 2011, offers an inviting and state of the art educational center for the community.
 The high performance building is equipped with innovative, sustainability features while providing a friendly, inviting and comfortable place for staff and visitors.
 The building was designed to achieve LEED Silver certification from the United States Green Building Council (USGBC) and in 2012 received Gold certification with 42 points.

 HCLS Charles E. Miller Branch & Historical Center Awarded LEED Gold Certification